Emamatcyber90/frederic-hemberger.de/src/articles/2014-05-02-track-calls-to-your-nodejs-api-with-piwik.md

 deck: Piwik Analytics
 title: Track calls to your Node.js API with Piwik
 intro: >
-    When using Piwik for analytics, sometimes you don't want to track only your website’s visitors.
+    When using Piwik for analytics, sometimes you don’t want to track only your website’s visitors.
 Especially as modern web services usually offer RESTful APIs, why not use Piwik to track those requests as well?
 It really gives you a more accurate view on how users interact with your services: In which ways do your clients use your APIs compared to your website?
 Which of your services are used the most?
 And what kind of tools are consuming your API?
 date: 2014-05-02
 ---

 *This article was originally written for the [Piwik Analytics Blog](http://piwik.org/blog/).*

-With Node.js as your application platform, you can simply use [piwik-tracker](https://github.com/fhemberger/piwik-tracker), a lightweight wrapper for Piwik's own Tracking HTTP API, which helps you getting your API calls into Piwik Analytics.
+With Node.js as your application platform, you can simply use [piwik-tracker](https://github.com/fhemberger/piwik-tracker), a lightweight wrapper for Piwik’s own Tracking HTTP API, which helps you getting your API calls into Piwik Analytics.

 First, start with installing `piwik-tracker` as a dependency for your project: